How to personalize emails in Mailchimp, Salesforce and many more

 Once you have the name salutation inserted, don’t forget to test it.
 This way you will make sure that the variable you are adding to your email is actually working.
 Each email provider has its unique way of testing but the main principle is that you run a preview with a chosen contacts list.
 The platform will display the names from this list into your email preview.

-And speaking about testing, remember that once sent, an email cannot be fixed.
+And remember that once sent, an email cannot be fixed.
 This is why you need a thorough email preparation checklist.
 This is a list of all steps you need to review before sending to ensure you are ready with a solid HTML email.